 In the Waldorf model, a teacher sticks with a group of children as they pass from one grade to another.
 Interestingly, the curriculum doesn’t include reading until a child reaches seven years of age.

 It’s important to keep in mind that many other individuals — like Loris Malaguzzi and John Dewey — have also contributed to early education approaches but the people described above made some of the more “concrete” and practical contributions.

 International Approaches to Early Education

-Today, there are varying approaches to early education around the world, all built upon the theories of the last 500 years.
+Today, there are varying approaches to early education worldwide, all built upon the theories of the last 500 years.
 A great example of this is seen in Australia.

 The Early Years Learning Framework (EYLF) was implemented across Australia by the government in 2009.
 Since more and more Australian parents were entering the workforce, a standardized and high-quality early education model had to be implemented nationwide.

-While looking for an early education center for your child, you may come across a term like EYLF many times, so it’s useful to be aware of some of the ideas it involves.
+While looking for an early education center for your child, you may often encounter a term like EYLF, so it’s useful to be aware of some of the ideas it involves.

 - Children feel connected to their surroundings and contribute to the community.
-Children should have an understanding of their social responsibilities and rights and act in a way that reflects their family’s values and traditions.
+Children should understand their social responsibilities and rights and act in a way that reflects their family’s values and traditions.